rapidsai/docs/install/index.md

 ### **pip**

 - <i class="fas fa-info-circle"></i> pip installations require using a wheel matching the system's installed CUDA toolkit.
+- <i class="fas fa-info-circle"></i> RAPIDS pip packages require NVRTC for Numba to function properly.
+For Docker users, this means that RAPIDS wheels require the `devel` flavor of `nvidia/cuda` images for full functionality.
+The `base` and `runtime` flavors of `nvidia/cuda` Docker images are currently not sufficient.
 - <i class="fas fa-info-circle"></i> For CUDA 11 toolkits, install the <code>-cu11</code> wheels, and for CUDA 12 toolkits install the <code>-cu12</code> wheels.
 If your installation has a CUDA 12 driver but a CUDA 11 toolkit, use the <code>-cu11</code> wheels.

 <br/>